 Nationwide, Ohio State University form AgTech Innovation Hub

-To help the agricultural industry meet the ever-changing concerns of its stakeholders, Nationwide and The Ohio State University have collaborated to form the AgTech Innovation Hub.
-This innovation hub will be facilitated by the offices of innovation for both organizations as well as the College of Food, Agricultural, and Environmental Sciences (CFAES).
-The two central Ohio-based institutions will work together to encourage the development of new solutions that will help the agricultural ecosystem while better understanding, managing and mitigating climate risk.
+First announced in September 2022 fall, the AgTech Innovation Hub was established by Nationwide and The Ohio State University College of Food, Agricultural, and Environmental Sciences (CFAES), with support from the Ohio Farm Bureau.
+The Hub aims to encourage the development of new solutions that will help the agricultural ecosystem while better understanding, managing and mitigating climate risk.

 The multispecies animal learning center will bring people and animals together for hands-on learning, public events, and Extension programming.
 Practicing and teaching precision agriculture in animal production are among the motivations behind the center.
 So is having an appropriate setting for public discussions and research involving animal welfare and food production.